 - Students can stop by a DSS office on any campus and pick up a paper application.

-After the application has been completed a DSS staff member will contact you to make a 1 hour intake appointment.
+After students complete the application a DSS staff member will contact you to make a 1 hour intake appointment.
 It is at this point that we will ask for documentation concerning the students disability disability.

 How do accommodations work?

-The process of determining accommodations is interactive, taking into account the student’s disability, and the essential functions of the course/courses in which the student is enrolled.
-It is important to note that OTC will not fundamentally alter programs in order to accommodate a student, neither does requesting an accommodation does not guarantee that Disability Services will grant the request.
+The process of determining accommodations is interactive, taking into account the student’s disability and the essential functions of the course/courses in which the student is enrolled.
+It is important to note that OTC will not fundamentally alter programs in order to accommodate a student.
+Moreover, requesting an accommodation does not guarantee that Disability Services will grant the request.
 Should Disability Services deny a request for an accommodation, it is possible that Disability Services, the instructor and the student can work together to provide alternative accommodations.

 How will my instructors know I receive accommodations?

 Students who need accommodations must register each semester with the DSS office.
-Instructor Accommodation Memos, which describe the student’s needed accommodations, will be developed with the student’s written permission.
-Accommodation Memos are emailed to the student’s OTC email address and it is the student’s responsibility to deliver these memos to instructors.
-All accommodation should be discussed with each instructor.
+Disability Services will develop Instructor Accommodation Memos, which describe the student’s needed accommodations, with the student’s written permission.
+The DSS office emails Accommodation Memos to the student’s OTC email address.
+It is the student’s responsibility to deliver these memos to instructors.
+The student should discuss all accommodations with each instructor.

 How do I file a complaint or grievance?

-Should you feel your rights have been violated during the process of the new client intake or in receiving accommodation services, you may file a grievance.
+Should you feel someone has violated your rights during the process of the new client intake or in receiving accommodation services, you may file a grievance.

-A grievance must be submitted in writing and signed by you or your representative.
-It must include your name, address and telephone number; detailed description of the incident; the individual responsible; and what relief you are seeking.
+Students must submit grievances in writing and include a signature by you or your representative.
+It must include your name, address and telephone number, detailed description of the incident, the individual responsible and what relief you are seeking.
 You should always discuss the issue with your DSS Counselor first.

 - LEVEL I

 The complainant should file a grievance with the Director of Disability Support.
-The grievance must be postmarked no more than ten working days after the incident.
+Students must postmark grievances no more than ten working days after the incident.
 The Assistant Dean, Disability Support then has ten working days to respond to the complaint.

 - LEVEL II

 If unsatisfied with the Director of Disability Support’s response, the complainant may appeal the decision to the Dean of Academic Services.
-The appeal should be filed no more than ten working days after receiving the Assistant Dean, Disability Support’s response to the grievance.
+Students should file appeals no more than ten working days after receiving the Assistant Dean, Disability Support’s response to the grievance.
 The Dean of Academic Services then has ten working days to respond to the appeal.

 - LEVEL III

-If unsatisfied with the Dean of Academic Services’ response, the complainant may appeal to the Student Services Committee as indicated in the Student Handbook.
-The chairperson will convene the committee, hear the grievance, and recommend solutions to the College Chancellor.
-The decision of the College Chancellor shall be final.
+If unsatisfied with the Dean of Academic Services’ response, the complainant may appeal to the Student Services Committee as the Student Handbook indicates.
+The chairperson will convene the committee, hear the grievance and recommend solutions to the college chancellor.
+The decision of the college chancellor shall be final.